 The Best Defense is a Good Offence

-In football, the goal of mounting a strong offense is of course to score points.
-The best defense is a good offence both on and off the field, and it’s no different when it comes to managing and monitoring your UC solution which can often feel like a ‘game of break and fix’ as you try to fix problems after customers have been impacted.
-So, how can you mount the best defense of your network?
-By using a fault and performance management solution like Martello’s that helps manage large enterprise deployments and can proactively detect and address issues – before the end user is impacted.
-It’s this proactive network management approach that provides a strong line of defense – ensuring your team is not struggling to react offensively when issues on the network arise.
+In football, the goal of mounting a strong offence is of course to score points.
+The best defence is a good offence both on and off the field, and it’s no different when it comes to managing and monitoring your UC solution which can often feel like a ‘game of break and fix’ as you try to fix problems after customers have been impacted.
+So, how can you mount the best defence of your network?
+By using a fault and performance management solution like Martello’s that helps manage large enterprise deployments and can proactively detect and address issues – before the end-user is impacted.
+It’s this proactive network management approach that provides a strong line of defence – ensuring your team is not struggling to react offensively when issues on the network arise.

 While you are enjoying the Super Bowl this weekend and all the spectacle that surrounds it, keep in mind that many of the great lessons that we can learn from this sport can also be applied to the way you manage the performance of your network.
 And who knows, by actively monitoring the performance of your network, you might just avoid being interrupted by a network crisis during the ‘big game’!